GregorR/mlibtool/README.md

    For this option, you probably want to install mlibtool to $PATH, though doing so is not strictly necessary.

-   If you also have GNU libtool installed to $PATH, simply run the build as
+   If you do have mlibtool and acmlibtool installed to $PATH, simply configure as normal and run the build as

-       $ make LIBTOOL="mlibtool libtool"

-   Otherwise, something like

-       $ make LIBTOOL="mlibtool $PWD/libtool"
+       $ make LIBTOOL="`acmlibtool`"

-   but this command depends on where the build puts its local copy of libtool.
+   `acmlibtool` is a utility to find the correct mlibtool invocation for an existing autoconf build.
+It must be run in the same directory as a generated config.status.

 2. As a first-choice library building tool: